PollockLaboratory/SimPLEX/README.md

 	$ make

-They can be used to testTest that everything is working:
+They can be used to test that everything is working:

 	$ ./bin/SimPLEX --version